 For Jung, the shadow is a “moral problem that challenges the whole ego-personality” (Storr, 91), and “no progress or growth in analysis is possible until (it) is adequately confronted.”
 (Whitmont, 165) “The shadow personifies everything that the client refuses to acknowledge about himself and yet is always thrusting itself upon him directly and indirectly – for instance, inferior traits of character and other incompatible tendencies.”
 (Storr, 221) Awareness of the dark aspects of the personality, an essential condition for self-knowledge, requires “considerable moral effort,” and “painstaking work extending over a long period.”
 (Storr, 91).
 Individuals conscientious in working the Steps often do a few inventories with one or more sponsors over several years, each time experiencing greater honesty and insight.

 Jung felt redemption was possible only by facing one’s “final guilt,” or “blackest shadow.”
 (Storr, 279, Whitmont, 226) Whether in therapy or with a sponsor, the process of self-disclosure in a non-judgmental environment required by Step 5 further develops self-esteem and an observing ego.
 Through conscious acknowledgment of one’s imperfections, one discovers his or her frailty and humanity.
 Guilt, resentments, and paralyzing shame begin to gently dissolve, and with it, the false self, self-loathing, and depression.
 For some, particularly people in therapy, this process involves recalling childhood pain and grief work, which is the beginning of empathy for oneself and others.

 Self-Acceptance and Spiritual Transformation

 The encounter with the shadow brings unavoidable conflict and pain.
 Following an acknowledgment of dysfunctional emotional and behavioral patterns, the person is still faced with the realization that awareness alone is not enough.
-Change doesn’t happen until old habits are replaced with healthier skills, and/or until the purposes they served are removed.
+Creating change doesn’t happen until old habits are replaced with healthier skills, and/or until the purposes they served are removed.
 With greater awareness, old behaviors become increasingly uncomfortable and no longer work.